The Inga genus is a group of tropical shrubs and trees, with nitrogen-fixing roots, belonging to

 Mix 2-3 tablespoons of magnesium sulfate in water, and pour around the drip line of the tree every

 month, to supply magnesium.
-The tree has low salt tolerance.
+This tree has a low salt tolerance.

 Spacing: 10-30', depending on annual pruning.